Tracardi/tracardi-api/manual/en/docs/getting_started/core_definitions.md

 # Core definitions

-In order to understand how Tracardi CPD works you will need to learn the following definitions.
+In order to understand how Tracardi CDP works you will need to learn the following definitions.

 ## Resource